kestes60/bible-pwa/docs/developer-notes.md

 - Displays an "Active" badge on the current plan
 - Shows book name and chapter progress for current-book (e.g., "Book: Hebrews • Last: 8 / 13")
 - Clicking any plan card shows a "Plan switching is coming in a future update" alert
-- Sort order: active first, then stored plans, then builtins alphabetically
+- Sort order: active first, then all others alphabetically by name (explicit JS sort for cross-device consistency)

 **Key files:**
 - **HTML**: `#readingPlansList` container inside Settings modal in `index.html`